Configuration

 This is only meaningful if your links happen to have visible text that has specific punctuation.
 The processor otherwise passes through the rest of your Markdown source untouched.

-— this option is not needed because output.html.smart-punctuation
+In book.toml — this option is not needed because output.html.smart-punctuation is honored.

 |